jadonvanyo/home_hero/README.md

 4. Push to the Branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request

+TODO: Finish this section
 ## Credits

 Acknowledge those who contributed to the project.

+TODO: Finish this section
 ## License

 State the license under which your project is released, and include a link to the license text.